How to build your personal brand

 ^^ I’ve heard them say this on Kiss FM.
 It means: use your social media channels and actively post.
 Having a good-looking profile is one thing but there is a real benefit in using your accounts to network, share relevant articles/news stories and contribute to the conversation.

-Consider your audience for each account and post content that not only you find interesting but also meets their interests.
+Consider your audience for each account and post content that not only interests you but also aligns with their interests.

 My three rules of thumb when it comes to posting on social media: